-The MergePoint Unity switch uses an embedded FIPS 140-2 validated cryptographic module (Certificate #1051) running on a Linux PPC platform per FIPS 140-2 Implementation Guidance section G.5 guidelines.
+The MergePoint Unity switch uses an embedded cryptographic module that is based on the FIPS 140-2 validated cryptographic module (certificate number 1747) running on a Linux PPC platform.

 DSView management software plug-in

 The DSView software may be used with the MergePoint Unity switch to allow IT administrators to remotely access, monitor and control target devices on multiple platforms through a single, web-based user interface.
 For more information, see the DSView Software Plug-In for MergePoint Unity Switches Technical Bulletin.